mattsilv/kuzco-linux-cli/README.md

 - `alive`: The worker is running but hasn't performed an inference in the last 30 seconds.
 - `problem`: The worker is unresponsive or has encountered an issue.

+## Auto-restart Feature

+When the `--auto-restart` flag is used, the script will automatically attempt to restart workers that are:

+1. Stuck in the initializing state for more than 30 seconds.
+2. Encountering critical errors (e.g., SyntaxError, failure to handle inference subscription).

+This feature helps maintain the health and productivity of your worker pool without manual intervention.

 ## Troubleshooting

 If workers are not starting or are frequently restarting, check the following: